3 Benefits of Becoming a Drafting Technician or CAD Technologist

-More than 2,000 drafting firms operate across Canada.1 And many other types of organizations actively employ or use the services of draftspersons, including governments at every level.
+Close to 3,000 drafting firms operate across Canada.
+And many other types of organizations actively employ or use the services of draftspersons, including governments at every level.
 So plenty of opportunities can be found, especially as some industries grow more complex and new ones begin to emerge.

 Here are three other advantages often associated with having a drafting career:

 1. You Could Work on a Large Variety of Projects in Different Industries

 Drafting professionals are employed in a lot of exciting sectors.
 For example, they can be found creating 2D drawings or 3D computer models for:

 - Architectural structures like homes and skyscrapers